 Why not begin your new life together in a new city?
-Dazzling Dubai, leader of the United Arab Emirates, is a striking, newer-than tomorrow oasis bordered by a majestic desert and the clear waters of the Arabian Gulf.
+Dazzling Dubai, leader of the United Arab Emirates, is a striking, newer-than tomorrow oasis of futuristic buildings bordered by a majestic desert and the clear waters of the Arabian Gulf.
 A young look and a sophisticated vivacity that is palpable make it one of the most exciting destinations in the Middle East.

 Its ultra modern facilities are the perfect combination of 21st century business and pleasure.
 Though it is a centuries old trading center and an ancient pearl diving capital, the city of Dubai is just over 20 years old and growing fast.

 Some of the world’s most avant-garde architecture surrounds you from the moment you step off the plane into the ultra modern airport.
 Hotels are off the charts for luxury and design.
 Many are part of skyscrapers that also include giant shopping malls and sightseeing attractions.
 Some, which feature the latest perks for business travelers, are also sprawling seaside resorts with meandering gardens and pristine, white sand beaches.